confluentinc/ksql/docs/installation/server-config/security.rst

 Configuration KSQL for Secured Apache Kafka clusters
 ----------------------------------------------------

-To connect to a secured Kafka cluster, Kafka client applications must provide their security credentials.
 The following are common configuration examples.

 .. _config-security-ssl-sasl:

 ----------------------------------------------------------
 Configuring Encrypted Communication between KSQL and Kafka
 ----------------------------------------------------------

-You can connect to a secure Kafka cluster using PLAIN SASL and SSL, where the certificates have been signed by a CA trusted by the default JVM trust store.

 This configuration enables KSQL to connect to a secure Kafka cluster using PLAIN SASL, where the SSL certificates have been signed by a CA trusted by the default JVM trust store.
 Other options include GSSAPI and Kerberos.